Captain Corelli's Mandolin (film): Critical response

-The film's plot deviated somewhat from the novel's, with many of the book's tragic episodes softened.
-On Rotten Tomatoes it has an approval rating of 28% based on reviews from 118 critics, with an average rating of 4.5/10.
+On Rotten Tomatoes the film has an approval rating of 28% based on reviews from 118 critics, with an average rating of 4.5/10.
 The website's critical consensus reads: "The cinematography is gorgeous, but the movie plays it fast and loose with history and the novel it was adapted from.
 Mostly, the movie fails because the romance between the leads strains credulity and the story is largely uninvolving."
-On Metacritic, the film has a weighted average score of 36 out of 100, based on reviews from 33 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 36 out of 100, based on reviews from 33 critics, indicating "generally unfavorable" reviews.

-Derek Elley of Variety praised the beautiful on location shoot, but was critical of the film and wrote that it "Strikes too many false notes on the dramatic side to add up to a satisfying emotional experience."
+Derek Elley of Variety praised the beautiful on-location shoot, but was critical of the film and wrote that it "Strikes too many false notes on the dramatic side to add up to a satisfying emotional experience."

 Roger Ebert of the Chicago Sun-Times gave the film 2 out of 4, and suggested the film might have worked better with subtitles, pointing out the absurdity of one scene "where something is said in English pronounced with one accent, and a character asks, What did he say? and he is told -- in English pronounced with another accent."